-Within the programme in Cultural Anthropology and Development Sociology you are encouraged to study abroad for a semester, or do an internship in a museum, company, NGO or a fund-raising organisation in the Netherlands, Africa or Asia.
-Our study-abroad- and internship coordinator will help you make the right choices, give you practical advice and arrange for a staff member to act as a supervisor.
+Within the programme in Cultural Anthropology and Development Sociology you are encouraged to study abroad for a semester, or do an internship in a museum, company, NGO or fund-raising organisation in the Netherlands, Africa or Asia.
+Our study-abroad- and internship coordinator will help you make the right choices, give you practical advice and arrange for a staff member to act as your supervisor.

 More information on studying abroad can be found here.